We-Gold/gpxjs/README.md

 Also, there are some basic tests built in to the library, so please test your code before you try to get it merged (_just to make sure everything is backwards compatible_).
 Use `npm run test` to do this.

+You will need _playwright_ installed to run the tests.
+Use `npx playwright install` to install it.
+Follow any additional instructions given by the installer to ensure it works on your operating system.

 ## Options

 You can also run `parseGPX()` with custom options for more control over the parsing process.
 See [options.ts](./lib/options.ts) for more details.